Your complete guide to centre pivot roof windows

 How to choose the right centre pivot roof windows

-Centre pivot roof windows are operated from the top of the window, which increases safety and makes the window easier to open – even if there’s furniture underneath.
+Centre pivot roof windows are operated from the bottom of the window, which increases safety and makes the window easier to open – even if there’s furniture underneath.
 This type of roof window also provides excellent views, whether standing or sitting, making it a popular choice with Roof Windows 4 You customers.

 The style, finish and size of your centre pivot roof windows will largely depend on your preferences and the needs of your space.
 At RW4Y, our range of Fakro centre pivot roof windows are available in a range of finishes, including any external RAL colour.
 So, you’re sure to find your perfect style that matches your property’s interior and exterior aesthetic.